 Consistency is the key.
 When using a title, regardless of what the title is, ensure that it is referred to in the same way throughout the document, unless the title is reduced in the first instance.
 Example:

 Consistent Terminology Inconsistent Terminology The University of Newcastle (University) will The University will provide staff with access to the provide staff with access to the University of Act via the policy library.
 Newcastle Act (the Act) via the policy library.
 The University will advise staff and students should the Act be amended.
 The Application for Leave Form should be The Leave Form should be completed and completed and submitted to the Deputy Vice submitted to the DVC.
 The DVCA will advise Chancellor (Academic) (DVCA).
-The DVCA will approval of the Leave Application Form within 7 advise of approval of the Application for Leave working days.
-Form within 7 working days.
+The DVCA will approval of the Leave Application Form within 7

-Avoid using personal names and contact details.
+Avoid using personal names and contact details to ensure longevity of content.